seagull7/DigitalCrafts/README.md

-<h1>Digital Crafts Homeowrk</h1>
+<h1>Digital Crafts Homework Assignments</h1>

 <h2>Description</h2>
-THis repository caontains most/all of the small homeowrks done at digital crafts along with some of the bigger ones.
-They are mostly organized into folders.
-None are necessarily meant to be professional finished products, but rather are learning stepping stones.
+Tis repository contains the homeworks/assignemnts done at Digital Crafts.
+They are organized into folders.
+None are necessarily meant to be professional finished products, but rather are learning stepping stones for myself.
 <h2>Technologies Used</h2>
 <li>HTML5</li>
 <li>CSS3</li>